Edrica Huws

-Edrica Huws (born 12 January 1907) was a textile artist.
+Edrica Huws (12 January 1907 – 10 June 1999) was a textile artist.
 Her father, Thomas Tyrwhitt, was an architect who also worked with watercolors and engravings.
 She is also the mother of Welsh historian Daniel Huws.

 Early life

 Born in London, and attending St. Pauls Girls' School, she eventually married Welsh draftsman and architect, Richard Huws in 1931, before moving to Talwrn, a village on the Isle of Anglesey, to raise their four children.

 Adulthood

 Edrica Huws trained as an artist at the Chelsea School of Art and earned an ARCA diploma at the Royal College of Art in London, developing her own technique for creating art works using fibre patchwork.
 Although Edrica stopped producing patchwork art to concentrate on raising her children, she collected pieces of fabric over the years, to be used when she could return to her practice.

 Before returning to fibre patchwork, Edrica wrote poetry, with multiple pieces being published in popular magazines of the time, such as, The Times Literary Supplement and The Listner.